andrew/ultimate-awesome/README.md

 - [awesome-information-retrieval](https://github.com/harpribot/awesome-information-retrieval) - A curated list of awesome information retrieval resources.
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-telegram](https://github.com/ebertti/awesome-telegram) - Collection great groups, channels, bots and libraries for Telegram.
-- [awesome-nocode-lowcode](https://github.com/kairichard/awesome-nocode-lowcode) - A curated list of awesome nocode / lowcode applications to build other applications.
 - [Awesome-TimeSeries-SpatioTemporal-LM-LLM](https://github.com/qingsongedu/Awesome-TimeSeries-SpatioTemporal-LM-LLM) - A professional list on Large (Language) Models and Foundation Models (LLM, LM, FM) for Time Series, Spatiotemporal, and Event Data.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
+- [Awesome-Medical-Dataset](https://github.com/openmedlab/Awesome-Medical-Dataset) - Collection of awesome medical dataset resources.
 - [Awesome-European-Tech](https://github.com/uscne/Awesome-European-Tech) - An up-to-date, community-driven list of awesome European tech alternatives!
 All focused on privacy, sustainability, and innovation.
 The goal is to support European projects and companies compliant with GDPR, UK GDPR, and the Swiss FADP.
 - [Awesome-Knowledge-Distillation-of-LLMs](https://github.com/Tebmer/Awesome-Knowledge-Distillation-of-LLMs) - This repository collects papers for "A Survey on Knowledge Distillation of Large Language Models".
 We break down KD into Knowledge Elicitation and Distillation Algorithms, and explore the Skill & Vertical Distillation of LLMs.
 - [Awesome-Android-Reverse-Engineering](https://github.com/user1342/Awesome-Android-Reverse-Engineering) - A curated list of awesome Android Reverse Engineering training, resources, and tools.